Cluster of Excellence Internet of ProductionCopyright: © IoP/Riedel

-One of the core elements here are the so-called digital shadows, which serve as containers for smart data.
-Within a new cross-domain and cross-industry infrastructure, they should enable a significant increase in cooperation productivity within and between the complex domains - production, development and utilization.
+With the so-called "Digital Shadows" developed here, which serve as containers for "Smart Data" and the new cross-domain and cross-industry infrastructure, the increase in cooperation productivity is to be enabled within and between the complex domains - production, development and utilization.
 In particular, the interdisciplinary challenges, including the integration of production engineering models into data-driven machine learning, will be advanced in Aachen in the coming years.
-With regard to the economic efficiency of a production of the future, the IoP sees innovative approaches in its vision with regard to the multitude of already very mature highly specialized technologies, but also the electrochemical processing of materials or, for example, in the field of additive manufacturing, but already starts with factory and production planning up to the usability of smart data in the context of new business models.
+With regard to the economic efficiency of a production of the future, the IoP sees innovative approaches in its vision with regard to the multitude of already very mature highly specialized technologies, but also the electrochemical processing of materials or, for example, in the field of additive manufacturing and already starts with factory and production planning up to the usability of smart data in the context of new business models.

-The visibility of the Cluster of Excellence research has increased significantly in the past year - despite or even due to Corona - the focus on global topics, problems and innovative solutions has increased.
-This can also be seen in the steadily growing interest from industry and the expansion of the Industrial Advisory Board in the past year.
-In addition to the global players in Industry 4.0 with global corporations such as BMW, Airbus or Siemens, numerous well-known companies along the entire supply and value chains are established in the IoP.
-In the past year, the content focus in interaction with IT also strengthened the portfolio here with players such as AWS and Microsoft, among others.
-Similarly, the list of renowned female scientists from around the world who advise the IoP for scientific feedback as part of the Scientific Advisory Board (SAB).
+The visibility of Cluster of Excellence research has increased significantly in the past years - despite or even due to Corona - the focus on global topics, problems and innovative solutions increased increasingly.
+This can be seen most recently in the steadily growing interest from industry and the expansion of the Industrial Advisory Board.
+In addition to the global players in terms of Industry 4.0 with global corporations such as BMW, Airbus or Siemens or even Microsoft or AWS are established in the list of well-known companies along the entire supply and value chain in the IoP.
+Recently, further innovative partners were found and the portfolio was expanded and strengthened with Henkel, Scheidt & Bachmann, John Deere or most recently VOITH, Gerresheimer and SAP, among others.